 Official Receiver’s Investigation Into Directors’ Conduct

-As part of the compulsory liquidation process, the Official Receiver has to investigate the actions of the company’s directors prior to the winding-up order.
+As part of the compulsory liquidation process, the Official Receiver has to investigate the company’s directors conduct prior to the winding-up order.

 Each director must attend a two hour interview with the Official Receiver where they will be asked to provide a statement of affairs of the company and discuss the events leading up to the company’s insolvency.